Piers Morgan Goes On Sexist Twitter Rant Against Emily Ratajkowski

 It's in the name of money. https://t.co/UrwzsqUoNJ

-He went on to call the model "comically deluded" and took the opportunity to throw shade at one of his favorite targets.
+He went on to call the model "comically deluded" and took the opportunity to throw shade at one of his favourite targets.

 Lady Godiva @emrata's new interview about her & @KimKardashian's naked, bird-flipping selfies.— Piers Morgan (@piersmorgan) July 7, 2016